akspa0/The-Machine/memory-bank/projectbrief.md

 ## Overview

-The-Machine is a modular, privacy-focused audio processing system.
-The main program acts as a "librarian" orchestrator, managing a growing set of specialized extensions (the "stacks") for all audio, metadata, and AI-driven tasks.
-The system is designed for extensibility, traceability, and robust automation.
+The-Machine is a modular, privacy-first audio processing pipeline designed for robust, auditable, and privacy-compliant audio workflows.
+It enforces strict PII removal, manifest-based tracking, and supports both batch and single-file processing at every stage.
+The project includes a feature-complete ComfyUI node suite (currently on hold), and is now focusing on experimental tools such as `clap_segmentation_experiment.py` and the development of a Gradio interface for interactive experimentation.

 ## Core Requirements